 Product features will always come into play, but apart from that Slack cares about how many users you have, Wistia cares about the number of videos you host, HubSpot cares about how many contacts you have - you get the idea.
 As a customer begins to approach certain thresholds for any of those metrics that will trigger them to become a Product Qualified Lead (PQL), which will alert the sales team to reach out.

-So while the value your product provides may not be the same as Slack (nor should it be unless you're trying to compete with them) you can still build a freemium model around the value of your products to obtain the same affect.
+So while the value your product provides may not be the same as Slack (nor should it be unless you're trying to compete with them) you can still build a freemium model around the value of your products to obtain the same effect.

 How PLG Fits Into the Flywheel